Ligand (biochemistry): Drug or hormone binding efficacy

 Ligand efficacy refers to the ability of the ligand to produce a biological response upon binding to the target receptor and the quantitative magnitude of this response.
 This response may be as an agonist, antagonist, or inverse agonist, depending on the physiological response produced.

 Selective and non-selective

 Selective ligands have a tendency to bind to very limited kinds of receptor, whereas non-selective ligands bind to several types of receptors.
 This plays an important role in pharmacology, where drugs that are non-selective tend to have more adverse effects, because they bind to several other receptors in addition to the one generating the desired effect.

 Hydrophobic ligands

-For hydrophobic ligands (e.g. PIP2) in complex with a hydrophobic protein (e.g. lipid-gated ion channels) determining the affinity is complicated by non-specific hydrophobic interactions.
+For hydrophobic ligands (e.g. PIP_{2}) in complex with a hydrophobic protein (e.g. lipid-gated ion channels) determining the affinity is complicated by non-specific hydrophobic interactions.
 Non-specific hydrophobic interactions can be overcome when the affinity of the ligand is high.
-For example, PIP2 binds with high affinity to PIP2 gated ion channels.
+For example, PIP_{2} binds with high affinity to PIP_{2} gated ion channels.